jemmaj24/CFG-Data-Group6/README.md

 - idea_export_voter_turnout_database_world.xlsx - Voter Turnout
 - any_name_to_wb_name.csv - matching country names to World Bank spelling of the names
 - iso3_to_wb_name.csv - matching world bank country names to ISO codes
+- cost_of_living.csv - Prices of cost of living for comparing internet prices